-The load forecasts are input into the Real-time clearing engines and Reliability Assessment and Commitment (RAC) clearing program.
+The load forecasts for each 24-hour period are input into the Day-ahead and Reliability Assessment and Commitment (RAC) clearing programs.
 PJM scheduling staff also posts these forecasts on the OASIS.

 5.2.4 Markets Database System

 The Markets Database System is a two-part system: